Clerk

-A clerk is a white-collar worker who conducts general office tasks, or a worker who performs similar sales-related tasks in a retail environment.
+A clerk is a white-collar worker who conducts record keeping as well as general office tasks, or a worker who performs similar sales-related tasks in a retail environment.
 The responsibilities of clerical workers commonly include record keeping, filing, staffing service counters, screening callers, and other administrative tasks.
+In City of London livery companies, the clerk is the chief executive officer.

 History and etymology

 The word clerk is derived from the Latin clericus meaning "cleric" or "clergyman", which is the latinisation of the Greek κληρικός (klērikos) from a word meaning a "lot" (in the sense of drawing lots) and hence an "apportionment" or "area of land".

 The association derived from medieval courts, where writing was mainly entrusted to clergy because most laymen could not read.
 In this context, the word clerk meant "scholar".
 Even today, the term clerk regular designates a type of cleric (one living life according to a rule).
 The cognate terms in some languages, notably Klerk in Dutch, became – at the end of the nineteenth century – restricted to a specific, fairly low rank in the administrative hierarchy.